 Hammersmith and Fulham

-Meet at the front of the Palace courtyard at 10am - look out for the red and black GG tees!
+Meet at 1pm by the mosaic in the central paved area of the garden - look out for the red and black GG tees!